Garrett Motion - Cash Flow Machine with 100% Upside Potential

 Resilient and flexible cost structure

-Last point I want to mention is their resilient and flexible cost structure.
+The last point I want to mention is their resilient and flexible cost structure.
 This year was quite tough due to softness in Europe and China and general industry weakness.
 Sales were 14% down in Q3 2024 in comparison to Q3 2023.
 But what is fascinating is that margins got stronger (improved by 1.6% to 17.4%) and EBITDA was almost the same (FCF even higher).

 So today, it's the result not only of 1 quarter of effort, we've been working diligently for the last 2 years even more on that because we were seeing -- we were anticipating that there could be some softness.
 We had identified pockets of inefficiencies, and we are always working on these things.